Khaoz-Topsy/Appical/README.md

 ---

+#### Testing

+- I primarily used the `AssessmentTest.cs` file to ensure that the code worked.
+The unit tests in the file follow the UseCases defined in the Assessment task closely.
+- Once I was confident that everything was working I moved on to testing through Postman and creating step by step requests that also match the UseCases defined in the Assessment task.

+---

 #### Decisions made
 - I moved the validation closer to the database
 	- Although the API/MVC modelstate validation is nice and works really well.
 I wouldn't want to have persistence validation and ViewModel validation getting out of sync